 A full time doula attending 3-5 births per month can earn from $2000 to $6000 per month in the United States depending upon the city.
 Doula charges usually start at $500 per birth.

-Overall employment of certified doulas is expected to grow 15 percent from 2016 to 2020, about as fast as the average for all occupations.
+Overall employment of certified doulas is expected to grow by 18 percent from 2020 to 2025, about as fast as the average for all occupations.

 Education and Training